 - Vents & flashing – examine vents or flashing higher up on the roof for gaps, cracks, damage

 We hope this guide helps you discover the source of your leaky roof while it’s raining.
 If it’s raining right now, take a peek in your attic and look for wet wood and dripping water.
 See if you can follow the path of the water to find out where the leak originates.
+Find a local roofer that specializes in roof leak repair, so they can help you get the problem taken care of before the roof leak causes any more damage to your property.
 Be safe.